syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 7 - eyeing up keys.md

 + While getting up to shake hands, Sylraen pretends to fall
 + While falling, bump paper off desk
-+ Grab Idris' arrest report to read how they found out she was part of the mage guild
++ Grab Idrisse' arrest report to read how they found out she was part of the mage guild
 + Read the name: Jerry
 + one of the reluctant soldiers from Alden, who followed to [Sanos](https://bookstack.hemels.me/books/Inquisitors/page/sanos), who is now a refugee
 + Try and help pick up papers